UN appeals nations to assist Rohingya boat adrift with no supplies near Andaman islands

 The Rohingya passengers aboard the boat said that they have run out of food and water supplies.
 On Friday, the UN appealed the countries to provide assistance to the boat, but so far received no response.

-Nations around the Andaman Sea have been urged by the UN to provide assistance to 150 Rohingya refugees who have been adrift in a boat for two weeks without any power.
+Nations around the Andaman Sea have been urged by the UN to provide assistance to 150 Rohingya refugees who have been adrift in a boat for two weeks without supplies after the engine shut down.

 The people present on the board, who were contacted through satellite phone, said that various passengers which included even children have already lost their lives.